eugenlee/nba-players/README.md

 ### Getting Started

-- Base URL: At present this app can only be run locally and is not hosted as a base URL.
+- Base URL: At present this app can be run locally and is hosted on [Heroku](https://players-games-nba.herokuapp.com/).
 The backend app is hosted at the default, ```http://127.0.0.1:5000/```, which is set as a proxy in the frontend configuration.
-- Authentication: This version of the application does not require authentication or API keys.
+- Authentication: Tokens for 2 roles provided in test_app.py.

+### Roles and Permissions
+There are 2 roles within the API
+- Fan:
+    - Can view players and games
+- Manager:
+    - All permissions that Fans have and...
+    - Add players
+    - Update players
+    - Delete players
+    - Add games

 ### Error Handling
 Errors are returned as JSON objects in the following format: